sbt/sbt/DEVELOPING.md

 ### Branch to work against

-sbt uses two branches for development:
+sbt uses **two or three** branches for development:
+Generally the default branch set on Github is what we recommend as the base line for PRs.

+- Next minor branch: `1.$MINOR.x`, where `$MINOR` is next minor version (e.g. `1.9.x` during 1.8.x series)
-- Development branch: `develop` (this is also called "master")
+- Development branch: `develop`
-- Stable branch: `1.$MINOR.x`, where `$MINOR` is current minor version (e.g. `1.1.x` during 1.1.x series)
+- Stable branch: `1.$MINOR.x`, where `$MINOR` is current minor version (e.g. `1.8.x` during 1.8.x series)

-The `develop` branch represents the next major version of sbt.
-Only new features are pushed to the `develop` branch.
-This is the branch that you will branch off of to make your changes.
+Currently `develop` branch represents the next major version of sbt, i.e. sbt 2.
+Next minor branch is where new features can be added as long as it is binary compatible with sbt 1.0.
 The `stable` branch represents the current stable sbt release.
 Only bug fixes are back-ported to the stable branch.

 ### Instruction to build just sbt